Avizc/avizc.github.io/_posts/2018-07-29-creating-gio-head.md

 Cool!
 So now we're past importing.
 But how do we get our program actually running?
 We create a loop to keep it nicely together!
 In GNOME there's **GMainLoop** which *"is a convenient, thread-safe way of running a GMainContext to process events until a desired exit condition is met, at which point g_main_loop_quit() should be called.
 Typically, in a UI program, this will be the user clicking ‘exit’.
 In a socket handling program, this might be the final socket closing."
 [What is GMainLoop](https://developer.gnome.org/programming-guidelines/stable/main-contexts.html.en)*

 A crucial thing to be aware of is that no main loop means no asynchronous operations as it'd exit immediately.
-As Philip noted to me, *"Sync operations hold up everything until they complete; you don't need a main loop because everything executes from top to bottom.
-Async operations don't hold up anything, so something else needs to keep the program alive until the operations complete.
-That something is the main loop."*
+A way to remember this is that asynchronous operations don't hold things up for you: it's like when you're packing a bag (main loop) and throwing things (asynchronous operations) into it, holding your belongings (program) together; synchronous operations hold things up for you until you're done so you don't need the main loop: it's like your friends who make sure you actually pack in order (execute the program) your stuff (synchronous operations) from a list top-to-bottom.

 The way we can import and use it in this example is via [g_main_loop_new ()](https://developer.gnome.org/glib/stable/glib-The-Main-Event-Loop.html#g-main-loop-new) like: